joshbegley/nyt-latest/README.md

 `Sam Bankman-Fried’s downfall is spectacular and interesting, but it’s really nothing new. `\
 https://nytimes.com/2022/11/27/opinion/ftx-sam-bankman-fried-fullenkamp.html?searchResultPosition=3

-**Deadly Fire in China Fuels Protests Over Xi’s Covid Policies**\
+**After a Deadly Blaze, a Surge of Defiance Against China’s Covid Policies**\
-`Demonstrations became rare once the government cut off most routes to collective action.
-But ubiquitous Covid rules, bringing shared suffering, have created a focus for anger.`\
+`Stringent Covid rules, bringing shared suffering, have created a focus for an eruption of public anger.`\
 https://nytimes.com/2022/11/27/world/asia/china-covid-protest.html?searchResultPosition=4

 **What’s Going On in This Picture? | Nov.
 28, 2022**\